Afan227/SIPD/README.md

-# SICMDP
+# SIPD
-Liangyu Zhang, Yang Peng, Wenhao Yang, Zhihua Zhang.
-Semi-Infinitely Constrained Markov Decision Processes and Efficient Reinforcement Learning

-The repository includes the implementation of the environments and algorithms (SI-CPO and SI-CPPO) in the paper, see https://github.com/pengyang7881187/SICMDP for the implemntation of SI-CRL algorithm.

-The tabular environment discharge of sewage and SI-CPO algorithm are included in *tabular_envs*, and other directories include the code for the ship route planning environment and SI-CPPO algorithm based on RLlib.
+The tabular environment discharge of sewage and SI-PD algorithm are included in *tabular_envs*, and other directories include the code for the ship route planning environment and SI-CPPO algorithm based on RLlib.

 ## Requirements
 * [Gurobipy](https://www.gurobi.com/)